Queen Elizabeth National Park

 Rivers and Lakes: There are numerous rivers that cut across the park, with Kazinga Channel linking lakes Edward and George, and these form a haven for very many species.

-Rift Valley: Queen Elizabeth National Park falls within the western arm of the East African Rift Valley-the geological feature of the region with its formation running back for over millions of years.
-The Rift Valley itself is well recorded for volcanic action and tectonic movements.
+Rift Valley: Queen Elizabeth National Park lies within the western arm of the East African Rift Valley—a prominent geological feature that began forming millions of years ago.
+The Rift Valley showcases extensive volcanic activity and tectonic movements.

 Queen Elizabeth National Park is the first destination for lovers of nature and wildlife all over the world due to its diverse scenery and rich biodiversity.
 One can witness an opportunity in marveling at the beauty of the African savannah within its beautiful surroundings.